pcdevil/n3/README.md

 After the install (and opening a new interactive shell) calling the `n3` will start the application.

+The entrypoint of `n3` is a `Makefile` - this means all tasks can be chained and the behaviour can be modifid of certain tasks via environment variables upon calling.

 ## Tasks
 Because of the nature of a [Makefile] all functionalities are considered as a